woodydeck/MetaMask-Signature-Authentication-With-Socket.io/README.md

 The dependencies are noted in the server.js file as well as the package.json which has the version numbers I used in case another intrepid open source crypto decides to break something on a stereotypical know-it-all whim.

 Please note that web3 is not needed on the backend for this implementation as we are only using the message signing functionality of MetaMask.
-If you are going to do things like check for transactions or event, then you will need web3 on the server-side.
+If you are going to do things like check for transactions or events, then you will need web3 on the server-side.

 ***Frontend***